xenten9/Pygame-Top-Down-Shooter/README.md

 Requirements
 ------------

-Pygame 1.9.6 or later
+Pygame 1.9.6 or later.
-Python 3.7.7 or later as recommended on Pygame.org
+Python 3.7.7 or later as recommended on Pygame.org.